Last updated on September 6, 2025

 Desecrate Reality | Illustration by Eli Minaya

 Because there are so few colorless instants, it’s easy for them to slip under the radar unless you’re specifically building a colorless deck.
-However, I think some of these cards can find spots in other builds, so it’s worth keeping them in mind when you’re putting together something new.
+However, I think some of these cards can find spots in other builds, and maybe you're out of the best removal in your color but still want some options, so it’s worth keeping them in mind when you’re putting together something new.

 Which colorless instant do you see yourself using?
 Do you think Wizards could print more colorless instants without it becoming an issue for the game?
 Let me know in the comments or on Draftsim’s Twitter.